EMDR Phase 1: How to Write an EMDR Treatment Plan for PTSD

 Identifying your client’s attachment style can give you a lot of insight into how treatment might progress.
 I like to use the Relationship Questionnaire by Bartholomew & Horowitz, 1991.
 A client with a secure attachment style will likely need less preparation than another client with a less healthy attachment style.

 As you collect your client’s history, you’ll begin developing a generalized picture of how treatment will progress.
-Personally, I don’t ask specific details about a client’s trauma history at this time.
-I typically gather more specific information after EMDR Phase 2: Preparation.
+Personally, I don’t ask for detailed descriptions of trauma memories at this stage.
+Instead, I focus on identifying patterns, themes, and the types of experiences that are contributing to the client’s current symptoms.
+More detailed information is typically gathered later, after EMDR Phase 2: Preparation, when the client has the resources in place to process those experiences safely.

 This phase of EMDR can vary widely from client to client!
 For some, you can have them ready in 1-2 sessions.
 Others may take months, or even years.
 You’ll find that for the clients with more complex PTSD, they are more likely to take months/years.
 If you’ve found that someone’s attachment style is highly disorganized and/or they dissociate as a primary coping tool, these are the clients who will take longer in EMDR Phase 2: Preparation.
 Knowing this early can really make a big difference in how you approach treatment with your client.

-Once your client is ready for reprocessing targets, this is when I recommend you select EMDR targets and sequence them in the most impactful order for processing.
-This is a nuanced procedure that’s beyond the scope of this blog, but you can explore it in depth through the EMDR Treatment Planning CE Course.
+Once your client is ready for reprocessing targets, this is when you begin selecting EMDR targets and sequencing them in the most impactful order for processing.
+This is where treatment planning becomes especially important, because the order in which you approach targets can influence both the efficiency of treatment and how manageable the process feels for your client.

 It’s really important to update your treatment plans regularly.
 I prefer to document the date when each intervention was completed.
 Additionally, I document progress, barriers, and the rationale for any treatment pivots.
 For example, if someone experiences a loss, I’ll pivot to grief counseling until it’s appropriate to return to the EMDR plan — documenting this both in progress notes and under the “treatment update” section.